Imagen dinámica

 Instead, apply the Hitchcock technique: first show the students cutting the bike’s brakes.
 Then, follow the protagonist on his seemingly normal journey.
 Every corner he turns, every hill he descends, becomes a moment of tension for the reader, who knows what the character ignores.
 Suspense is built not by what we don’t know, but by what we do know and fear will happen.

-This technique doesn’t only apply to situations of physical danger.
+This technique doesn’t just apply to situations of physical danger.
 It can be used in any scenario where the reader’s prior knowledge creates anticipation.
 Imagine showing a character preparing a surprise party, and then following the honoree in their daily routine, inevitably approaching the place of the surprise.
 The excitement arises from anticipation, not from the surprise itself.

 Ready to elevate the tension in your narratives?
 Explore advanced visual suspense techniques here and learn to create sequences that keep your readers holding their breath in every panel.